 Many Californians are considering walking away from their underwater homes in a move that is called “strategic default‚” CNN reports‚ but what the article doesn’t include is the possibility of deficiency judgments down the road.

 While mailing the keys back to the bank has become a popular strategy for some homeowners whose houses aren’t worth the mortgage‚ lenders have several years to file for deficiency judgments‚ meaning they can collect the difference between the sale of the home and the mortgage.
-But consulting with a Los Angeles Bankruptcy Lawyer before making any rash decisions is the smart thing to do.
+But consulting with a Woodland Hills Bankruptcy Lawyer before making any rash decisions is the smart thing to do.
 Bankruptcy can sometimes be a better option and minimize the amount of risk in the future.

 The CNN article states that a recent survey by Fannie Mae found that while only about 27 percent of homeowners would consider walking away from their house‚ that’s up 15 percent from last year.
 Many real estate officials have seen an uptick in the numbers.
 A 2010 report states that nearly 200‚000 defaults in 2009 were voluntary‚ which is about 12 percent of the total number of houses that went into default.

 Homeowners with properties that are underwater have become fairly common throughout Southern California and many parts of the United States.
 Walking away has become attractive for some‚ including those who must move for work.

 But banks and financial institutions are able to use the laws to their advantage and in many cases they are able to seek a deficiency judgment even years after a house goes through foreclosure and is sold.
 If it is sold for $130‚000 less than the mortgage amount‚ it’s possible the homeowner could be on the hook for that amount.